Robert Gillespie: Contributions to British theatre

 In sharp contrast, Gillespie found Joan Littlewood's claim to ground-breaking innovation to be dubious and unfounded.
 He joined her Theatre Workshop company, based at the Theatre Royal, Stratford, for three productions in 1956 and left by mutual agreement while rehearsing a fourth.
 Littlewood's chief claim was that she could imbue the great classics with a fresh, accessible approach.
 The results were uniformly disappointing, a view supported by an almost uniformly bad press.
 (History suggests that her break-through to personal success rode on the new "kitchen-sink" style of play, viz.
 A Taste of Honey, and its musical equivalent.)
 Gillespie has written about his time at Theatre Workshop.

 In 1970, he appeared in Keep Out, Love in Progress by Walter Hall, at the Basement Theatre, Soho, taking the lead opposite Alex Marshall.
 He performed in David Lan's Paradise at the Royal Court Theatre, John Arden's The Hero Rises Up at the Roundhouse, Peter Hall's Playhouse Theatre production of Tennessee Williams' The Rose Tattoo (starring Julie Walters).

-A cherished stage engagement was his appearance as Charlie in Mincemeat, with Cardboard Citizens, a company based on homeless actors founded by Adrian Jackson MBE.
+He appeared on stage as Charlie in Mincemeat, with Cardboard Citizens, a company based on homeless actors founded by Adrian Jackson MBE.
 He also played Luka in The Lower Depths.

-He recalls his two and a half years with the Royal Shakespeare Company as "actor paradise" (1994–6) writing of the huge advance in general standard of performance, quality of backstage support and generosity of respect and care shown to the individual artist – in notable contrast to the hierarchical regime in place at The Old Vic, forty years before, when deference to one's "superiors" was still firmly expected.
-At the RSC, Tony Britton was very fine as Sir Toby Belch in Ian Judge's production of Twelfth Night and Desmond Barrit an excellent Malvolio – showing great professional curiosity as to how Michael Hordern had addressed the part.
+He recalls his two and a half years with the Royal Shakespeare Company as "actor paradise" (1994–6) writing of the advance in general standard of performance, quality of backstage support and the respect and care shown to the individual artist – in contrast to the hierarchical regime in place at The Old Vic, forty years before, when deference to one's "superiors" was still expected.
+At the RSC, Tony Britton was fine as Sir Toby Belch in Ian Judge's production of Twelfth Night and Desmond Barrit an excellent Malvolio – showing great professional curiosity as to how Michael Hordern had addressed the part.